ZephrFish/WindowsHardeningScript/README.md

 # Windows 10/11 Hardening Script
 ## Overview
-This script provides a comprehensive suite of system modifications aimed at strengthening the security posture of Windows operating systems.
-It encompasses a variety of adjustments including settings tweaks, policy revisions, and the configuration of features designed to mitigate a broad spectrum of attack vectors and diminish the system's overall vulnerability.
+This script enhances the security of Windows operating systems by making various system modifications.
+It includes adjustments to settings, policies, and features to reduce vulnerabilities and protect against a wide range of cyber threats.

 ## Important Notes
 - Pre-execution Review: Users are urged to meticulously review each setting and modification prior to execution.
 This ensures alignment with operational requirements and confirms that no essential functionalities are compromised.